devopsbob/devopsbob/README.md

 Here are some ideas to get you started:
 -->

+For the curious, these repos are my "junk drawer"!
+The "toolbox" lives strictly offline.

 - 🔭 I’m currently working on rpi-image-gen repository usage to recreate my local home network raspberry pi 5 2712 kernel.
 - 🌱 I’m currently learning about opportunities to be employed in the AI-era after 30 years in the industry.
 - 👯 I’m looking to collaborate on securing a job.